Shona people: History

-The Ndau dialect, which is somewhat mutually intelligible with the main Shona dialects, has click sounds which do not occur in standard Shona.
-Ndau has a wealth of Nguni words as a result of the Gaza Nguni occupation of their ancestral land in the 19th century.
+In the 1960s, a large number of Shona people migrated to Kenya as missionaries.
+In 2021, their descendants have been recognized as one of Kenya's official ethnic tribes.

 Economics

 Agriculture

 The Shona have traditionally practiced subsistence agriculture.
 They grew sorghum, beans, African groundnuts, and after the Columbian Exchange, pumpkins.
 Sorghum was largely replaced by maize after the crop's introduction.
 The Shona also keep cattle and goats, since livestock are an important food reserve during droughts.

 Mining

 Precolonial Shona states derived substantial revenue from the export of mining products, particularly gold and copper.

 Culture

 Clothing

 Traditional clothing was usually animal skins that covered the front and the back, and was called 'Mhapa and 'Shashiko'.
 These later evolved when the Shona people started trading for cloth with other groups, such as the Tsonga, and native cloths began to be manufactured.